 - 2.67 cup water, milk, or non-dairy milk

 - Optional fresh add-ins: fresh fruit, nuts, peanut butter, jam, maple syrup

-- Add the oats, flaxseed, hemp seeds, chia seeds, cinnamon, and salt into each air-tight container (zip-top bags, reusable plastic containers, or glass containers with lids).
+- Divide dry ingredients between four containers (zip-top bags, reusable plastic containers, or glass containers with lids).
+About 1/3 cup oats, 1 Tbsp flaxseed, 1 Tbsp hemp seeds, 1/2 Tbsp chia seeds, 1/4 tsp cinnamon, and a pinch of salt for each.
 If you are using a dry sweetener, like sugar, brown sugar, or stevia, you can add them to the dry mix.
 Store in a cool dry place indefinitely.